tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

 =============
   Fixes and Additions
   -------------------
-Beginning with this release, applications built with the StdLib package no longer have a dependency on the TimerLib.
+Beginning with release 1.01, applications built with the StdLib package no longer have a dependency on the TimerLib.

   Known Issues
   -----------------
 This release of the EADK has some restrictions, as described below.

-    1. Only the Microsoft VS2005 and VS2008, Intel C Compiler 10.1 (or later),
-        GCC 4.3 (mingw32), GCC 4.4, and GCC 4.5 C compilers are supported for
-        Ia32 or X64 CPU architectures.
-Others may work but have not been tested.

-    2. The target machine must be running firmware which provides the UEFI 2.3 HII protocol.
+    1. The target machine must be running firmware which provides the UEFI 2.3 HII protocol.

-    3. The EADK has not been through Intel's Quality Assurance process.
-This means that specified standards compliance has not been validated, nor has it undergone formal functionality testing.

-    4. Applications must be launched from within the EFI Shell.
+    2. Applications must be launched from within the EFI Shell.

-    6. Absolute file paths may optionally be prefixed by a volume specifier such as "FS0:".
+    3. Absolute file paths may optionally be prefixed by a volume specifier such as "FS0:".
 The volume specifier is separated from the remainder of the path by a single colon ':'.
 The volume specifier must be one of the Shell's mapped volume names as shown by the "map" command.

-    7. Absolute file paths that don't begin with a volume specifier;
+    4. Absolute file paths that don't begin with a volume specifier;
         e.g. paths that begin with "/", are relative to the currently selected volume.
 When the EFI Shell first starts, there is NO selected volume.

-    8. The tmpfile(), and related, functions require that the current volume have a temporary directory as specified in <paths.h>.
+    5. The tmpfile(), and related, functions require that the current volume have a temporary directory as specified in <paths.h>.
 This directory is specified by macro _PATH_TMP as /Efi/StdLib/tmp.

-    9. Input line editing is not supported.
-Backspacing, deleting, or otherwise attempting to modify interactive input will result in a syntax error since the editing characters are interpreted the same as any other character.

 The Standard C Library provided by this package is a "hosted" implementation conforming to the ISO/IEC 9899-1990 C Language Standard with Addendum 1.
 This